nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/blob-upload-for-batch-processing.md

 GET /site/automation/batch/drop/{batchId}
 ```

-<span style="font-size: 10.0pt;line-height: 13.0pt;">Technically, a batch is automatically "started" when the first upload is received.</span>
+Technically, a batch is automatically "started" when the first upload is received.

 Executing a batch will automatically remove it.